zigasancin/wordpress-optimization-toolbox/plugins/wp-optimize/readme.txt

 = 1.
 Cleans the database  =

 Your WordPress database stores everything that you need for your website – plus many things that you don’t.
-WP-Optimize clears out all of this unnecessary data, cleans up your tables and even retrieves space lost to data fragmentation.
+WP-Optimize Cache clears out all of this unnecessary data, cleans up your tables and even retrieves space lost to data fragmentation.

 Mobile-friendly and incredibly simple to use, it: